albar965/littlenavmap-manual/src/en/OPTIONS.rst

 The weather type ``Flight Simulator`` will either display weather from the FSX or P3D connection or from X-Plane's weather files.

 The weather for a service is downloaded or read on demand when you enable the corresponding service for tooltips or information panels.

 Online weather is downloaded and updated every ten minutes.

 .. note::

-       Simulator weather is not supported for Microsoft Flight Simulator 2020.
+       Simulator weather is not supported for Microsoft Flight Simulator 2020 since this simulator lacks the needed programming interfaces.

-.. _weather-files:
+.. _options-weather-files:
-.. _page16:
+.. _page19:

 |Weather Files| Weather Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~